-Medicinal Mushrooms Proven to Help Fight Influenza
+Medicinal Mushrooms Prove to Fight Influenza

 2012 laboratory research from Japan’s Aureo Science established that an extract from the mushroom fungus Aureobasidium pullulans significantly inhibits influenza.